sebmendoza/crimson/README.md

 ## The Build
-Crimson is a Iot project that utilizes and blends embedded systems, web development and database management.
+Crimson is an Iot project that utilizes and blends embedded systems, web development and database management.

 ### Hardware
+The Crimson Cube runs on the NodeMCU ESP8266 microcontroller.
+The different communication features are wired to the microcontroller which then packs the data and pushes it to the Firebase database in the form of JSON objects.
+The Cube was also prototyped on an Arduino UNO for prototyping purposes.
+The communication features are wired as follows:
+- Buttons: Rotary encoders which can rotate to set mood intensity and then clicked to confirm.
+- Switch: Toggle switch to represent likes and dislikes to questions in real-time.
+- Fidget Tracker: A potentiometer which displays the differences in voltage measured to determine the amount of time the toy is used.
+- Dial: A rotary encoder which measures the amount it has been rotated to determine the action the user wants.

 ### Software